 Song from the Uproar premiered to rave reviews at New York City venue The Kitchen on February 24th, 2012, and was produced by Beth Morrison Projects.
 The Wall Street Journal proclaimed it as “powerful and new” and the New York Timesstated that “in the electric surge of Ms. Mazzoli’s score [for Song from the Uproar] you felt the joy, risk and limitless potential of free spirits unbound.”
 In addition, icareifyoulisten.com called it a “a masterpiece of modern opera.”

-The texts for Song from the Uproar were inspired by the journals of Isabelle Eberhardt (1877-1904) an explorer, nomad, journalist, novelist, passionalt romanitc, Sufi, and one of the most unique and unusual women of her era.
+The texts for Song from the Uproar were inspired by the journals of Isabelle Eberhardt (1877-1904) an explorer, nomad, journalist, novelist, passionate romantic, Sufi, and one of the most unique and unusual women of her era.
 At age twenty, after the death of her mother, brother and father, she left her life in Switzerland for a nomadic and unfettered existence in the deserts of North Africa.
-She traveled extensively throught the desert on horseback, often dressed as a man, relentlessly documenting her travels through detailed journals.
-At age twenty-seven Isabelle drouned in a flash flood in the desert.
+She traveled extensively throughout the desert on horseback, often dressed as a man, relentlessly documenting her travels through detailed journals.
+At age twenty-seven Isabelle drowned in a flash flood in the desert.

 Song from the Uproar immerses the audience in the surreal landscapes of Isabelle’s like; she describes the death of her family, the thrill of her arrival in Africa, her tentative joy at falling in love, the elation of self discovery and the mystery of death.

 Press and News:

 Q2 Music Album of the Week: “Solid gold…flowing from one number to the next, the music tells its own story, building to a series of emotional climaxes with the narrative assurance of a bonafide opera composer.”